Ku is not to be caught up by restrictions.

 nashi.

-Mi o asaku omoi yo o fu kaku omou:
+5: Mi o asaku omoi yo o fukaku omou

-Consider your superficiality and have profound thoughts for others.
+Consider your own superficiality and try to have profound thoughts of others.

-It is simply ones own power, effort.
-Unfortunately the meaning of
+ones own power, effort.
+Unfortunately the meaning of Jiriki is widely

 Satisfy your own mind - To believe in ones own body and mind is correct.